almogtzabari/digitalgarden/src/site/notes/Notes/A-Star Algorithm.md

 # A Star Algorithm
 ![](https://upload.wikimedia.org/wikipedia/commons/c/c2/Astarpathfinding.gif)

+>[!info]
+>A\* (pronounced "A-star") is a popular algorithm used in computer science for finding the shortest path between two points, such as finding the best path between two locations on a map.
+It combines the strengths of two other algorithms: Dijkstra's algorithm, which finds the shortest path, and a heuristic algorithm, which allows for an informed guess of the cost to reach the goal, making the search more efficient.
+A\* works by maintaining a priority queue of nodes to visit, where the priority of each node is based on the sum of its current cost and its estimated cost to reach the goal.
+This allows the algorithm to prioritize visiting nodes that are more likely to lead to the goal, making the search faster and more efficient.
+A\* is widely used in various applications, including video game AI, navigation systems, and robotics.

 [[Notes/A-Star Algorithm\|A-Star Algorithm]] is an algorithm in the [[Notes/Graph Search Algorithms\|Graph Search Algorithms]] family which finds the shortest path[^1] between `source` and `target` nodes/points **in a large graph**.